sky-write/sky-write.github.io/docs/docs.markdown

 ## Solution Architecture ##

-The solution has a simple architecture, only requiring mobile clients to connect to an IBM hosted cloud retrieve data when necessary.
+The solution has a simple architecture, requiring mobile clients to connect to an IBM hosted cloud retrieve data when necessary and the IBM cloud to use a Firebase Messaging Service to send notifications.
 The following architecture diagram depicts this relationship:

 ![Solution Architecture](/assets/architecture.png)